orlamadden/ci-milestone-one/README.md

 #### Font Awesome
 - For icon elements in the footer.
 #### Google Fonts
-- For choosing fonts that I liked.
+- For choosing fonts that I thought worked well on my website.
 #### Gitpod
 - My IDE of choice for developing my website.
 #### Git